tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 protection-external-commands:

-> A base YANG identity for supported protection-related external commands used for troubleshooting purposes, as defined in {{?RFC4427}}.
+> A base YANG identity for supported protection-related external commands used for troubleshooting purposes, as defined in {{?RFC4427}} and {{ITU_G.808.1}}.

+CHANGE NOTE: The description and reference of the action-exercise identity, which applies only to APS and it is not defined in RFC4427, has been updated to reference ITU-T G.808.1.

 association-type: